risq/transceiver/README.md

 ##### `.all(Array requests|Object requests)`

 Returns a promise that resolves when every given requests are resolved.
-Pass the result as an array of every requests result.
+Passes the result as an array of every requests result.

 Arguments can be passed for each request by using an object of requests instead of a simple array of request names.